-[00:47:24.5] Gillian Metzger: So principled is a little tricky.
+[00:47:18.4] Gillian Metzger: So principled is a little tricky.
 I certainly think that these are positions that are held in good faith.
-I would identify the underlying things somewhat differently.
+I would identify the underlying themes somewhat differently.
 I think a lot of it has to do with your view of Congress's power and your stance on regulation versus whether you're pro or against.
-I think a lot of the lineup is often broad presidential power alongside a real reluctance to have as active a government and to be more anti-regulatory versus those who might actually, what they really fundamentally favor is Congress's ability to delegate, the ability of the government to regulate the administrative state.
-And they're not necessarily particularly pro-presidential power.
-They're pro-executive power in the sense of the administrative state.
-The current court does not fall into that second cap.
-There is a very clear supermajority, conservative supermajority on the Roberts Court, and that has, as I mentioned before, very suspicious of administrative power.
-I think we will see how they respond to President Trump.
-There are certainly some aspects of what Trump has been doing in terms of, I think, just ignoring statutes on the funding side or just dismantling agencies.
-Things really seem to go against what Congress has clearly enacted into law that I think the court will probably reject.
+I think a lot of the lineup is often broad presidential power alongside a real reluctance to have as active a government and be more anti regulatory. versus those who might actually... what they really fundamentally favor is Congress's ability to delegate the ability of the government to regulate the administrative state.
+And they're not necessarily particularly pro presidential power.
+They're pro executive power in the sense of the administrative state.
+The current court does not fall into that second camp.
+There is a very clear super majority conservative majority on the Roberts Court and that has, as I mentioned before, very suspicious of administrative power.

-[00:48:55.0] Gillian Metzger: But I think that what we're going to see, at least on the independent agency front, I think the court has signaled this in its recent state decision, is that they're pretty willing to go along with some of the more dramatic moves, at least at the head of agency level, that the president is taking in terms of removing a number of heads of agencies who have removal protection.
+[00:48:24.4] Gillian Metzger: I think we will see how they respond to President Trump.
+There are certainly some aspects of what Trump has been doing in terms of, I think, just ignoring statutes on the funding side or just dismantling agencies, things that really seem to go against what Congress has clearly enacted into law that I think the court will probably reject.
+But I think that what we're going to see, at least on the independent agency front, and I think the Court has signaled this in its recent state decision, is that they're pretty willing to go along with some of the more dramatic moves, at least at the head of agency level, that the president is taking in terms of removing a number of heads of agencies who have removal protection.
 So that's an instance where I think they're not going to be enforcing the statutes that limit presidential authority.

-[00:49:20.0] Jeffrey Rosen: Many thanks for that.
-Sai, how would you think through the broad trends on the Roberts Court over the coming year?
-Gillian suggests the court's more likely to recognize the power to fire the heads of independent agencies than to allow the president not to spend allocated funds.
+[00:49:13.9] Jeffrey Rosen: Many thanks for that.
+Sai, how would you think through the broad trends on the Roberts Court over the coming year, Gillian suggests the Court's more likely to recognize power to fire the heads of independent agencies than to allow the president not to spend allocated funds.
 Does that sound right to you?
-And how do you think it'll play out broadly?
+And how do you think it'll play out or might?

-[00:49:45.8] Saikrishna Prakash: I think Gillian's right that the court's likely to strike down statutes that limit the president's power to remove these officers and these independent agencies.
-The court has signaled that over and over again, including in the most recent opinion that it issued.
+[00:49:40.0] Saikrishna Prakash: I think Gillian's right that the Court's likely to strike down statutes that limit the president's power to remove these officers and these independent agencies.
+The Court has signaled that over and over again, including in the most recent opinion that it issued.
 So I expect that to continue.
 I think there's six votes for that.
-I think Gillian's also right that the president will lose some cases where he's claimed either constitutional or statutory authority to take some action and the court will disagree with that.
-As much as I think they believe that the presidency is supposed to be powerful, it's not meant to be all powerful.
+I think Gillian's also right that the president will lose some cases where he's claimed either constitutional or statutory authority to take some action, and the court will disagree with that.
+I don't... as much as I think they believe that the presidency is supposed to be powerful, it's not meant to be all powerful.
 And as Gillian said, they have a view that there are some things that Congress should be doing rather than the presidency.
 So I think that's the source of President Trump's frustration.
-He thinks he should win every case or at a minimum get the votes of all the judges or justices he appointed.
-But that's not the way the system works.
-And they aren't beholden to him.
+He thinks he should win every case or, at a minimum, get the votes of all the judges or justices he appointed.
+But that's not the way the system works, and they aren't beholden to him.